How to keep warm indoors

 Dealing with heating costs

 Often, the cost of heating can be a key issue for older people.
 The Winter Fuel Payment is a government grant of £100–£300, available to older people to help with heating bills.
 This grant can make a lot of difference, but particularly in winter, when it often costs more to heat a property.
-Find out whether you're eligible for the Winter Fuel Payment.

 You should also consider switching your energy provider – you can save hundreds of pounds over a year by doing so.
 Use our Which?
 Switch service to help us find you the cheapest energy deal.